celainica/Lean_GoalTree/README.md

 Get the crucial Goal Tree structure for Lean code.
 A static version of Paper-Proof.

 Just put it in your project repository.
+Rename it to `goaltree.lean`.
 In your `lakefile.toml`, add:
 ```bash
 [[lean_exe]]
 name = "goaltree"